highcharts/highcharts/docs/datagrid/understanding-datagrid.md

 }
 ```

-While format and visibility of individual columns and their header cells can be set using the `columns[]` option, the same can be achived using the `header` root option.
-Which option to use depends on your spesific use case, and `header` will in some cases be less verbose than `columns[]`.
+While format and visibility of individual columns and their header cells can be set using the `columns[]` option, the same can be achived using the `header[]` root option.
+Which option to use depends on your spesific use case, and `header[]` will in some cases be less verbose than `columns[]`.

-In addition the `header` option can be used to change order of headers and group headers in a hierarchical structure.
+In addition the `header[]` option can be used to change order of headers and group headers in a hierarchical structure.

-You can find more information about `header` in our [Header article](https://www.highcharts.com/docs/datagrid/header).
+You can find more information about `header[]` in our [Header article](https://www.highcharts.com/docs/datagrid/header).

-## rendering.rows
+## rendering

-Represents a [row](https://api.highcharts.com/dashboards/#classes/DataGrid_Table_Row.Row-1) in the DataGrid.
+The `rendering` option object can be used to configure options related to performance and the rendering of the DataGrid.
+E.g. [rendering.rows](https://api.highcharts.com/dashboards/#classes/DataGrid_Table_Row.Row-1) represents the rows in the DataGrid.

 ```js
 {